Metalist expelled from Champions League by UEFA

-Metalist Kharkiv, due to play Schalke 04 in the Champions League playoff round next week, have been kicked out of the competition over a domestic match-fixing case dating back to 2008, UEFA said on Wednesday.
+BERNE Ukraine's Metalist Kharkiv, due to play Schalke 04 in the Champions League playoff round later this month, have been kicked out of the competition, European soccer's governing body UEFA said on Wednesday.

-The decision by UEFA's appeals committee came 10 days after Metalist lost an appeal at the Court of Arbitration for Sport (CAS).
+The decision by UEFA's appeals committee came 10 days after Metalist lost an appeal at the Court of Arbitration for Sport (CAS) over a domestic match-fixing case dating back to 2008.

-Last year's Ukrainian league runners-up will be replaced by Greek side PAOK, the team they beat in the third qualifying round.
+Metalist, runners-up in last season's Ukrainian Premier League, have already knocked Greek side PAOK out of the competition and were due to visit Schalke on August 21 with the return on August 27.

+UEFA said it's emergency panel would meet later on Wednesday to "consider the consequences of the decision on the competition."

-Metalist said they would appeal to CAS and a ruling in their favour, which may not come until after the group stage has started, could throw the Champions League into confusion.
+Metalist could still appeal to CAS over UEFA's decision and a ruling in their favour, which may not come until after the group stage has started, could throw the Champions League into confusion.

-"We regret that such a sanction was applied, and we do not agree with it, that's why today we plan to appeal to the Court of Arbitration for Sport in Lausanne," Metalist first vice president Kostyantyn Pyvovarov said in a statement.

-"Also, we have appealed to the Supreme Court of Switzerland with the application for suspension of CAS decision.

 CAS has already allowed Fenerbahce back into the competition while it considers an appeal from the Turkish club against their two-year ban from European competition over a domestic match-fixing case.